a-rose/obs-headless/README.md

 1. Clone obs-studio on your host (see obs-headless-builder.Dockerfile for the repo URL)
 2. Set `obs_sources` in Makefile to the path where you just cloned obs-studio
-3. Start the container: `make base`.
+3. Start the container: `make shell-base`.
 4. Build obs-studio and obs-headless (see Dockerfiles for build instructions)
 5. You can now edit the sources and rebuild from the container.
 Rebuild with `rb` and start with `st` (see etc/bashrc for aliases).